Trinidad, Colorado: Geography

 Trinidad is situated in the Purgatoire River valley in far southern Colorado at an elevation of 6025 ft.
-The city lies 13 mi north of the New Mexico border.
+The city lies 13 mi north of the New Mexico state line.
 On the northern end of the town is Simpson's Rest, a prominent bluff named for early resident George Simpson, who is buried atop it.
 North Avenue leads to a rut-prone county road to the top of Simpson's Rest for overviews of the city.
 The vista from Simpson's Rest includes Fishers Peak, a prominent mountain of 9600 ft in elevation, southeast of the city.
 To the northwest are the prominent Spanish Peaks.

 Climate

 Trinidad experiences a semiarid climate, with hot summers and cold winters.
 Summer days are hot, but due to Trinidad's high elevation summer nights are cool, and temperatures drop sharply after sunset.
 Winters are cold, but milder than in many mountain towns in Colorado.
 In the winter, daytime highs are usually above freezing, but temperatures below 0 F are possible, especially at night.